revtejas/GoogleCloudPlatform/IAM-Members-Identities-Policies.md

 | __App Engine Deployer__ | versions(CRD),applications/services/versions(R) - Deploy a new version of an app | - |
 | __App Engine Service Admin | versions(RUD), applications(R), services/instances(CRUD),operations: split or migrate traffic, Start and stop a version | - |

+App Engine Roles DO NOT allow us to
+- view and download application logs
+- view monitoring charts in the cloud console
+- enable and disable billing